YellowBrainz/etherway/README.md

 Most of the files found in `./artifacts` folder will be copied to the Docker container and are used by the different containers.
-`genesis` : this is the genesis block used to initialize the Ethereum nodes, contains network id and difficulty setting for Proof-of-Work.
+`genesis.json` : this is the genesis block used to initialize the Ethereum nodes, contains network id and difficulty setting for Proof-of-Work.
-`script1.js` : a sample javascript which shows how much ether each account has.
+`key.eth_*` : a pseudo random seed used to arrive at the same node addresses that we have captured in the `static-nodes_*.json` files.
+When changing this, please remember to read the generated node addresses from the `geth` prompt and update the `static-nodes_*.json` files with these.
+You will need to rebuild the container and restart.
-This function can be installed on the geth prompt '> ' `static-nodes.json` : the configuration file, which contains the nodes ip addresses and node ids to connect to on startup.
+`static-nodes_*.json` : the configuration files, which contains the nodes address and associated ip addresses to connect to on startup.
 `entrypoint.sh` : the shell script executed by docker upon startup of the container, takes the "role" parameter, returns help page when no role parameter is provided.